 Spay means to surgically remove the ovaries of a female animal and neuter means to castrate a male animal, thereby making it impossible for them to reproduce.
 This process is sometimes referred to as “fixing” or “sterilizing” as well.
 It is a very safe, common procedure and vital to controlling the animal population in our community.

 Where you can go

+The Winnipeg Humane Society is NOT a public veterinary clinic.
 We recommend you seek out a local veterinarian to fix your cat.
 It is a good way to establish a relationship with a doctor who will be very important in your animal’s life.
 Veterinarians can be found in the phone book or online.
 The cost is reasonable, and it will pay off in the long run.
 If you absolutely cannot afford to see a veterinarian, you can email our Subsidized Spay and Neuter Assistance Program (SNAP) at: SNAP@winnipeghumanesociety.ca to see if you quality.

 The Winnipeg Humane Society is the City of Winnipeg Animal Service Agency’s service provider for cats in our community.
 The services include:

 - Emergency pick-up